sequenceiq/docker-serf/README.md

 > Serf is a service discovery and orchestration tool that is decentralized, highly available, and fault tolerant.

+whenever a node joins or leaves the cluster
 ![serf on docker](https://s3-eu-west-1.amazonaws.com/sequenceiq/serf-docker.png)

 There are several Service Discovery projects including: zookeper, etcd, eureka,